LOBI Maternity Shrine Figure (Container)

 A deeply patinated 19th-century wooden figure (83 cm) from the Lobi of Burkina Faso — a mother holding a child on her hip, hollowed internally to serve as a concealed container for magical ingredients and divinatory instruments.

-1. The Anomaly of the Lobi Container
+1. The anomaly of the Lobi container

 Lobi Bateba are almost universally carved from solid wood.